MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-usage-scenario-embed-for-your-customers.md

 When the app users should only have access to view a subset of data, you need to develop a solution that restricts access to Power BI dataset data.
 The reason might be because some users aren't permitted to view specific data, such as sales results of other sales regions.
 Achieving this requirement commonly involves setting up row-level security (RLS), which involves defining roles and rules that filter model data.

-When you use the _For your customers scenario_, the app must set the effective identity to restrict access to data.
-This effective identity determines how Power BI will connect to the model and how it will enforce RLS security roles.
+When you use the _For your customers scenario_, the app must set the effective identity of the embed token to restrict access to data.
+This effective identity determines how Power BI will connect to the model and how it will enforce RLS roles.
 How you set up the effective identity depends on the type of Power BI dataset.

 For more information about RLS roles for embedded content, see [Enforce data permissions for Power BI embedded analytics](/training/modules/power-bi-embedded-permissions-analytics/).